CyberXsociety/CyberSecResources/README.md

 ----
 ## ***Support***
-You can Follow [me](https://www.linkedin.com/in/bhavesh-pardhi-/) on LinkedIn
+You can Follow Us on Twitter/x